Who Needs a NEXUS Card and Why?

 Lost / Damaged / Stolen NEXUS Cards

-If your NEXUS card has been lost or stolen, you should make a report to a CBSA or CBP NEXUS Enrollment Centre immediately.
+If your NEXUS card has been lost or stolen, you should make a report to a CBSA or CBP NEXUS Enrolment Centre immediately.
 You can apply for a replacement NEXUS by completing the application process in the same way you applied for the first card – you must complete the full application and attend an in-person interview.
-There is a $25 USD government fee to replace the card.
+There is a USD$25 government fee to replace the card.
 If you use a representative the cost will be more.
-Boder Cards clients who have lost their NEXUS Card within 6 months of receiving their NEXUS Card acquired through Border Cards do not need to pay additional fees.

 NEXUS Card Holder Obligations